MaxIvanov8/HtmlParser/ReadMe.md

-# Chat
+# Html parser

-This repo contains .NET project of simple client-server chat for Windows.
-Users can recieve and send messages to general chat.

-Project contains server app and client app.
-First you need to start server and find out the server address.
-Then users need to run client, enter name, server address and then they will have access to the chat.
+This repo contains .NET6 project of simple "<a>"-tags parser from html page.
+First you need to choose ".txt" file with list of URLs.
+If the list contains an invalid string (not URL), the application will skip it.
+Then you need to click "Calculate".
+The secondary thread will begin calculating the number of "<a>"-tags for each row.
+After the work is completed, the line with the maximum number of tags will be highlighted in green.

 ## Clone: